codercurious/onlyfans-downloader/README.md

 ### Can I download media from paid subscription based onlyfans accounts?
 Yes, you can if you are subscribed to the account.
 You will need to share cookies to authenticate the downloader app on behalf of your onlyfans account

+### Can OnlyFans detect I have downloaded a video?
+No as long as you don't share the downloaded content and keep them for your personal use.